2003 Baltimore Ravens season: Week Two vs. Cleveland Browns

 Jamal Lewis erupted for 295 rushing yards and two scores in a 33–13 rout of the Browns.
 Lewis’ rampage offset another weak performance by quarterback Kyle Boller with just seven completions.

 Week Three at San Diego Chargers

 Kyle Boller once again failed to reach 100 yards passing but did have a touchdown while Jamal Lewis reached 132 yards rushing and added a touchdown in a 24–10 win at Qualcomm Stadium.
 Drew Brees was intercepted three times.

 Week Four vs. Kansas City Chiefs

 Despite limiting the Chiefs to 265 yards of offense the Ravens fell 17–10 on a Dante Hall 87-yard return score and three interceptions by Kyle Boller.

 Week Six at Arizona Cardinals

 Cardinals quarterback Jeff Blake had played for the Ravens (coming off their bye week) the year before and here was intercepted three times; Chris McAlister ran back one pick for a score while Ed Reed scored on a blocked punt.
-It was enough to win 26-18 and offset yet another weak performance from Kyle Boller (nine completions for 75 yards).
+It was enough to win 26-18 and offset yet another weak performance from Kyle Boller (nine completions for 75 yards and 61.1 passer rating).